-The BEST Blueberry Pancakes!
+The BEST Blueberry Pancake Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for light, fluffy pancakes with ingredients already in your pantry?
-This is the Blueberry Pancake recipe for you!
-Plus, it’s full of juicy blueberries.
-These pancakes are so easy to whip up for a weekday or weekend morning for the entire family.
+This Blueberry Pancake recipe is full of juicy blueberries and is super easy to whip up any morning.
+PLUS, they reheat great for a grab and go breakfast when you are in a hurry too!

 We love our breakfasts here and I know you do too!
 Whether it’s a quick weekday breakfast or a lazy Saturday pancakes are always a favorite!
 And don’t even get me started about breakfast for dinner, I can totally wrap my head around that!

 One of my favorite breakfast recipes is Easy Homemade Pancakes.
 In fact, for the longest time I used box pancake mix, but once I developed this recipe, that all changed!
 Pancakes are easy to make and everyone loves them!
-This time of year Pumpkin Spice Pancakes and Chocolate Chip Pancakes are favorites too!

 Is your mouth watering yet?
 It should be!
 Now I’m featuring this amazing recipe for Homemade Blueberry Pancakes!
-Sweet, juicy blueberries that burst in your mouth with every forkful – YUM!!!
-Just like the other recipes, these are light fluffy pancakes and a yummy way to start your day!

 The best part is all the ingredients are probably in your pantry except the blueberries!
 You might need to grab some of those from the grocery store.